surveyjs/survey-library/docs/icons.md

 ### Swap Two Built-In Icons

-Swapping two built-in icons allows you to use one icon from the SurveyJS library instead of another, and vice versa.
+Swapping two built-in icons allows you to use one icon from SurveyJS Form Library or Survey Creator instead of another, and vice versa.
 The following code shows how to swap the `icon-export` and `icon-import` icons:

 ```js
 Survey.settings.customIcons["icon-import"] = "icon-export";